 40 Ways To Volunteer In Columbus Ohio

-Do more good, in real life, by volunteering in Columbus!
+Do more good, in real life, and volunteer in Columbus, Ohio!

 We all have things we care about, whether it’s animal welfare, education, helping people in poverty, supporting kids, caring for the environment, or something else.
 It can be discouraging to see things you want to help, but not know how.
+But there’s no shortage of ways to volunteer in Columbus, Ohio.
 We can point you in the right direction to do more good, in real life.
 You’ll be taking action for something you care about which always makes you feel better, you’ll meet new people, and feel more connected to the beautiful community of Columbus.

 There are a ton of awesome organizations to get involved with in Central Ohio, and you can find hundreds of volunteering events on POINT—you can download the app for free on the App Store or Google Play.

 Volunteer with animals in Columbus

 Are you paws-itively crazy about pets?
 Same, girl, same.
 There are so many amazing options to protect the well-being of pets and wildlife, getting you your fluffy friend fix AND get community service hours if you need them.

 Colony Cats is a no-kill cat and dog rescue that runs a cage-free cat adoption center (there are cats everywhere–it’s amazing) and TNR (trap, neuter, return) programs.